WishKnish/KnishIO-Client-JS/README.md

    } );
    ```

-5. Either use one of the shortcut methods provided by the `Molecule` class (which will build `Atom` instances for you,
-   or create `Atom` instances yourself.
+5. Either use one of the shortcut methods provided by the `Molecule` class (which will build `Atom` instances for you), or create `Atom` instances yourself.

    DIY example:
     ```javascript